JonathanBruce/orchestra/docs/setting_up/selenium.md

 * Install the npm `selenium-standalone` package with `npm i -g selenium-standalone`
 * One the npm pacakage is installed, install `selenium-standalone` with `selenium-standalone install`
-* Start selenium-standalone with `npm run selenium`
+* Start selenium-standalone with `selenium-standalone start`